ForestAdmin/documentation/how-tos/maintain/update-your-models-definition.md

 To upgrade your models definition in your code you need to be at least in the V7 version of `forest-express-sequelize` or `forest-express-mongoose` package.
 If this is not the case please follow our [migration note](upgrade-notes-sql-mongodb/upgrade-to-v7.md).
 {% endhint %}

-Now you can use the `forest schema:update` commande to achieve your goal.
+Now you can use the `forest schema:update` command to achieve your goal.

 This command is able to create all the missing file for a newly added table in your database.
 However it will not automatically modify existing files.
-So if you just added a new field inside an existing table, please juste remove the corresponding model file inside your models folder and run the command.
+So if you just added a new field inside an existing table, please just remove the corresponding model file inside your models folder and run the command.

 ### Examples